publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395u.md

 >         “(1) __In general.—__

 >         Notwithstanding any other provision of law, based on the recommendations contained in the report under subsection (a), the Secretary of Health and Human Services, subject to paragraph (2), shall revise the payment methodology under section 1842(o) of the Social Security Act ([42 U.S.C.
-1395u][/us/usc/t42/s1395u](o)) for drugs and biologicals furnished under part B of the medicare program \[this part\].
+1395u][/us/usc/t42/s1395u](o)) for drugs and biologicals furnished under part B of the medicare program \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\].
 To the extent the Secretary determines appropriate, the Secretary may provide for the adjustments to payments amounts referred to in subsection (a)(3)(A)(i) or additional payments referred to in subsection (a)(2)(A)(ii).

 >         “(2) __Limitation.—__